jjdblast/bigdata-pipeline_wiki/Troubleshoot-Environment.md

 	at scala.io.Source$.fromFile(Source.scala:90)
 	at scala.io.Source$.fromFile(Source.scala:75)
 	at scala.io.Source$.fromFile(Source.scala:53)
-	at com.bythebay.pipeline.akka.feeder.FeederActor.initData(FeederActor.scala:34)
+	at com.fluxcapacitor.pipeline.akka.feeder.FeederActor.initData(FeederActor.scala:34)
-	at com.bythebay.pipeline.akka.feeder.FeederActor.<init>(FeederActor.scala:23)
+	at com.fluxcapacitor.pipeline.akka.feeder.FeederActor.<init>(FeederActor.scala:23)
 ```
-* You likely have not run `bythebay-config.sh` or `bythebay-setup.sh` as the required datasets have not been uncompressed.
+* You likely have not run `flux-config-before-starting-services.sh` as the required datasets have not been uncompressed.

 ### Failed to initialize machine "boot2docker-vm": exit status 1
 * Run the following to repair your busted boot2docker: